junxit/us-congress-bills-109/metadata.md

 - 2006-09-19 — Mr. Stearns moved to suspend the rules and pass the bill, as amended.
 - 2006-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6664-6665)
 - 2006-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6664-6665)
+- 2006-09-20 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2006-12-06 — Passed Senate without amendment by Unanimous Consent.
+- 2006-12-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-12-06 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR 12/7/2006 S11385)
+- 2006-12-06 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR 12/7/2006 S11385)
+- 2006-12-07 — Message on Senate action sent to the House.
+- 2006-12-11 — Presented to President.
+- 2006-12-11 — Presented to President.
+- 2006-12-20 — Became Public Law No: 109-428.
+- 2006-12-20 — Became Public Law No: 109-428.
+- 2006-12-20 — Signed by President.
+- 2006-12-20 — Signed by President.